 Human damages are those that directly affect the person and can vary greatly depending on the judge or jury that decides the numbers and impact on the victim’s life.
 This type of damage is hard to estimate because it is up to a jury to decide what should be awarded for each damage element.
 The victim, their family, and doctors or other medical providers can testify about the impact of the injuries on the victim, but it is up to the finder of fact to determine the amounts.

-Legally recoverable human damages in Texas can include the following:
+Legally recoverable human damages after a truck wreck in Texas can include the following:

 - Physical Impairment before trial